William Donald Schaefer: Post-gubernatorial activities

 Following his career as governor, Schaefer became Of Counsel to the law firm of Gordon, Feinblatt, Rothman, Hoffberger & Hollander, LLC, in Baltimore until 1999.
 The William Donald Schaefer Chair was established at University of Maryland, College Park's School of Public Affairs in 1995.
 Schaefer held the position until 1999, at which time the program was expanded to include funded internships.

 Schaefer had a long-time companion in Hilda Mae Snoops, who was his "official hostess" in the Governor's mansion.
 She commissioned a controversial Victorian-style outdoor fountain and helped design a rose garden and walkways.
 The fountain is included in her First Lady-style portrait.
 After Snoops' death in 1999, the fountain became a source of controversy as Schaefer accused his successor, Parris Glendening, of using it to get political revenge by turning it off, supposedly to save water even though it recycles existing water.
 Upon becoming governor, Robert Ehrlich held a ceremony to turn the water flow back on in the fountain.
-Snoops is interred in the mausoleum at Dulaney Valley Memorial Gardens, with an adjacent place reserved for Schaefer.
+Snoops is interred in the mausoleum at Dulaney Valley Memorial Gardens, adjacent to Schaefer.

 Comptroller of Maryland (1999–2007)

-In 1998, three years after leaving the governorship, with the sudden death of longtime (forty years in office) Comptroller and Maryland political legend Louis L. Goldstein of Calvert County in southern Maryland, Schaefer ran in the special election for the position of Comptroller of Maryland against Republican Mark Epstein.
+In 1998, three years after leaving the governorship, with the sudden death of longtime Comptroller Louis L. Goldstein, Schaefer ran in the special election for the position of Comptroller of Maryland against Republican Mark Epstein.
 He won by a substantial margin, 62% to 38%.
 Schaefer came into the office on January 25, 1999.
 In 2002, he had remained extremely popular in Maryland and received almost 68% of the vote in the general election.

-Schaefer feuded frequently with Governor Parris Glendening at the bi-monthly Board of Public Works (BPW) meetings.
+Schaefer feuded frequently with Governor Parris Glendening at the bimonthly Board of Public Works (BPW) meetings.
 Schaefer once called Glendening a "despot" and often chided him.
 Schaefer frequently referred to Glendening as "Ayatollah."
 Glendening endorsed and paid for advertisements on behalf of Schaefer's 2002 Democratic primary opponent, Secretary of State John T. Willis, but Schaefer defeated him easily.
 Glendening's degree of unpopularity was such that it was reported his support for Willis might cost Willis votes.
 Schaefer enjoyed considerably warmer relations with Governor Robert Ehrlich, the Republican who succeeded Glendening on January 15, 2003.